Ahnd6474/LATTE/README.md

   <a href="#"><img src="https://img.shields.io/badge/PRs-welcome-brightgreen.svg?style=flat-square"></a>
 </p>

 > **ESMS‑VAE** (*Evolutionary Scale Modeling Student VAE*) is a 5.5 M‑parameter transformer VAE that learns structure‑aware latent representations of proteins through a novel **structural loss**.
-It reaches **97.17 %** reconstruction accuracy on UniRef50 sequences and surpasses prior VAEs on the ProteinGym benchmark (*ρ = 0.7779*).
+It reaches **97.17 %** reconstruction accuracy on UniRef50 sequences and surpasses prior VAEs on the ProteinGym benchmark(Supervised) (*ρ = 0.689*).
 Downstream tasks such as fluorescent‑protein classification (F1 = 0.99) and wavelength regression (RMSE ≈ 3 nm) confirm its practical utility.

 ---